craigshelley/beautiful-jekyll/projects/SuperHubIntegrationTools.md

 We now need to make alterations to activate the serial console, to enable remote management, and to activate telnet support on the LAN side.
 Edit the files below in this case 020_Ntgr.cobj using a hex editor.
-Make the changes as indicated by the * characters in the following tables
+Make the changes as indicated by the byte enclosed in square brackets in the following tables

 ### (1) Enable serial console: (Ntgr.cobj)